dgblack/dgblack.github.io/index.md

 In May 2021 I also reviewed a paper for the IEEE International Conference on Advanced Robotics and Mechatronics on the topic of visual servoing and haptics in robotic laparoscopy.

 # Awards
-* UBC President's Academic Excellence Initiative Award
+* UBC President's Academic Excellence PhD Initiative Award
   * September 2021
 * NSERC Alexander Graham Bell Canada Graduate Studies - Master's Scholarship
   * May 2021